kylecorry31/Trail-Sense/README.md

 - Icons: [Austin Andrews](https://materialdesignicons.com/contributor/Austin-Andrews) and [Michael Irigoyen](https://materialdesignicons.com/contributor/Michael-Irigoyen)
 - Thank you to everyone who tried out this app and opened issues, suggested features, provided translations, or tested debug builds for me
-- Thanks to @qwerty287 for implementing several features and bugfixes
+- Thanks to @qwerty287 and @Portagoras for implementing several features and bugfixes

 # License